-Overall, the Authority considers that:
+Overall, the Authority considered that:

 - (a) given the lumpiness of demand and supply, long term contracts form an appropriate basis for infrastructure and operational planning for GAWB; - (b) under current circumstances where there is excess capacity and contracts are lapsing, there is little incentive for companies to seek to reach agreement on contracts which provide the necessary certainty to GAWB; - (c) the opportunity may exist for GAWB to allow a discount in certain commercial circumstances such as that noted by CS Energy.
-GAWB confirmed this view in its supplementary submission; and - (d) the term of the contract used for the purposes of determining any discounts should be the original term, not the remaining term, as to do otherwise would imply a changing discount over time (administratively difficult).
-GAWB agreed that the original term is more relevant in its supplementary submission to the Authority.
+GAWB confirmed this view in its supplementary submission; and

+(d) the term of the contract used for the purposes of determining any discounts should be the original term, not the remaining term, as to do otherwise would imply a changing discount over time (administratively difficult).

-At the same time, the Authority notes that:
+At the same time, the Authority noted that:

-- (a) GAWB's proposal for a 25% premium has not been justified relative to identifiable costs; - (b) a graded scale, reducing over time, may be unduly complex and a flat rate may be appropriate; - (c) the surcharge should be applied to any contracts under 20 years as such a term would seem to align with reasonable planning requirements of the predominant industrial customers and GRC, and GAWB's planning period; and - (d) any revenues gained from this surcharge that exceed additional previously unexpected costs should be taken into account in setting prices for the next regulatory period (or the next year in the case of a revenue cap).
+- (a) GAWB's proposal for a 25% premium has not been justified relative to identifiable costs; - (b) a graded scale, reducing over time, may be unduly complex and a flat rate may be appropriate; - (c) the surcharge should be applied to any contracts under 20 years as such a term would seem to align with reasonable planning requirements of the predominant industrial customers and GRC, and GAWB's planning period; and - (d) any revenues gained from this surcharge that exceed previously expected costs should be taken into account in setting prices for the next regulatory period (or the next year in the case of a revenue cap).